malobre/heroicons-wc/README.md

 ## Typescript

-The build script also generate declaration files for every component.
+Declaration files are generated for each icon component.

 ## Files sizes

-The generated files are not minified, but they are still lightweight:
+Generated files are not minified, but they are still lightweight:
 | compression | min   | max    | average | median |
 |-------------|-------|--------|---------|--------|
 | raw         | ~619B | ~3103B | ~1022B  | ~964B  |